-- 2.2.1.1 The purpose of the Hornsea Three Evidence Plan process (see Draft Envidence Plan (DONG Energy 2017)) is to agree the environmental information Hornsea Three needs to supply to PINS, as part of a Development Consent Order (DCO) application for Hornsea Three.
-The Evidence Plan seeks to ensure compliance with the EIA and Habitat Regulations Assessment (HRA) requirements. - 2.2.1.2 As part of the Evidence Plan process, the Marine Processes, Benthic Ecology and Fish and Shellfish Ecology Expert Working Group (EWG) was established with representatives from the key regulatory bodies and their advisors, including statutory nature conservation bodies; MMO, Cefas and Natural England.
-Between June 2016 and publication of this Preliminary Environmental Impact Report (PEIR), a number of EWG meetings were held to discuss key issues with regard to the benthic ecology elements of the Hornsea Three project, including characterisation of the baseline environment and the impacts to be considered within the impact assessment; see the summary of key points raised during consultation in section 1.5 of volume 2, chapter 2: Benthic Ecology.
+2.2.1.1 The purpose of the Hornsea Three Evidence Plan process (see Evidence Plan (document reference number A5.1.1)) is to agree the environmental information Hornsea Three needs to supply to PINS, as part of a Development Consent Order (DCO) application for Hornsea Three.
+The Evidence Plan seeks to ensure compliance with the EIA and Habitat Regulations Assessment (HRA) requirements.

-- 2.2.1.3 The approach proposed by Hornsea Three for the purposes of characterising the subtidal and intertidal benthic communities within the Hornsea Three benthic ecology study area was an evidence based approach to the EIA, which involved utilising existing data and information from sufficiently similar or analogous studies to inform baseline understanding and/or impact assessments for a new proposed development.
-In this way, the evidence based approach does not necessarily require new data to be collected, or new modelling studies to be undertaken, in order to characterise the potential impact with sufficient confidence for the purposes of EIA (see volume 1, chapter 5: Environmental Impact Assessment Methodology). - 2.2.1.4 The scope of the issues for assessment for benthic ecology is very similar (although not identical) to that previously considered for Hornsea Project One and Hornsea Project Two.
+- 2.2.1.2 As part of the Evidence Plan process, the Marine Processes, Benthic Ecology and Fish and Shellfish Ecology Expert Working Group (EWG) was established with representatives from the key regulatory bodies and their advisors, including statutory nature conservation bodies; MMO, Cefas and Natural England.
+Between June 2016 and publication of this Environmental Statement, a number of EWG meetings were held to discuss key issues with regard to the benthic ecology elements of the Hornsea Three project, including characterisation of the baseline environment and the impacts to be considered within the impact assessment; see the summary of key points raised during consultation in section 1.5 of volume 2, chapter 2: Benthic Ecology. - 2.2.1.3 The approach proposed by Hornsea Three for the purposes of characterising the subtidal and intertidal benthic communities within the Hornsea Three benthic ecology study area was an evidence based approach to the EIA.
+This involved utilising existing data and information from sufficiently similar or analogous studies to inform baseline understanding and/or impact assessments for Hornsea Three.
+In this way, the evidence based approach does not necessarily require new data to be collected, or new modelling studies to be undertaken, to characterise the potential impact with sufficient confidence for the purposes of EIA (see volume 1, chapter 5: Environmental Impact Assessment Methodology). - 2.2.1.4 The scope of the issues for assessment for benthic ecology is very similar (although not identical) to that previously considered for Hornsea Project One and Hornsea Project Two.
 The range of issues assessed within volume 2, chapter 2: Benthic Ecology, are briefly summarised below.
 The spatial extent of the impacts assessed will vary depending on the impact, although the extents are expected to be similar to those identified for Hornsea Project One and Hornsea Project Two.
-Impacts considered within volume 2, chapter 2: Benthic Ecology include (but are not limited to): - Construction related activities leading to short term and localised changes (i.e. primarily within the Hornsea Three array offshore and Hornsea Three offshore cable corridor and temporary working areas) in benthic habitats and species including temporary habitat loss, increases in suspended sediments and subsequent deposition: - Operation phase impacts related to the presence of offshore infrastructure, leading to relatively localised effects on benthic ecology (i.e. primarily within the Hornsea Three array offshore and Hornsea Three offshore cable corridor and temporary working areas).
-These include presence of subsea infrastructure leading to long term habitat loss and localised changes in community assemblages; and - Decommissioning phase impacts including localised changes in benthic habitats and species including temporary habitat loss and permanent habitat loss, temporary increases in suspended sediments and accidental release of pollutants. - 2.2.1.5 As detailed above, the scale of these impacts are expected to be similar for Hornsea Three as for Hornsea Project One and Hornsea Project Two and therefore the background information, data and statistical analyses used to inform these projects is highly relevant to the Hornsea Three baseline characterisation.
-It is important to note that there are key differences in Hornsea Three compared to Hornsea Project One and Hornsea Project Two, including the Hornsea Three offshore cable corridor.
-Where these differences are evident, further information has been sought, including site-specific surveys in these areas, to ensure a robust characterisation of the benthic ecology of these parts of the Hornsea Three benthic ecology study area, as agreed with the Marine Processes, Benthic Ecology and Fish and Shellfish Ecology EWG.
+Impacts considered within volume 2, chapter 2: Benthic Ecology include (but are not limited to): - and subsequent deposition; - and - sediments and accidental release of pollutants.

+Construction related activities leading to short term and localised changes (i.e. primarily within the Hornsea Three array area and Hornsea Three offshore cable corridor and temporary working areas) in benthic habitats and species including temporary habitat loss, increases in suspended sediments

+Operation phase impacts related to the presence of offshore infrastructure, leading to relatively localised effects on benthic ecology (i.e. primarily within the Hornsea Three array area and Hornsea Three offshore cable corridor and temporary working areas).
+These include presence of subsea infrastructure leading to long term habitat loss and localised changes in community assemblages;

+Decommissioning phase impacts including localised changes in benthic habitats and species including temporary habitat loss and permanent habitat loss, temporary increases in suspended